 - Often able to juggle, manage and run a significant caseload

-- Excellent negotiating skills, in dealing with often stubborn, recalcitrant opponents
+- Excellent negotiating and arbitration skills, in dealing with often stubborn, recalcitrant opponents

 - Wide ranging legal knowledge – particularly employers liability claims can involve a lot of different areas of legislation